Biden says 'confident' in reaching deal to avert default

 Biden confirmed Wednesday that he was cutting short a wider tour to the Asia-Pacific region which included a meeting with the Australian premier and a stop in Papua New Guinea, and planned to return to Washington Sunday for 'final' debt ceiling negotiations.

-But he insisted once more that failing to raise the debt ceiling was not an option.
+But he insisted once more that default was not an option.

 'It would be catastrophic for the American economy and the American people if we didn't pay our bills,' he said.